liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

     > Do NOT use the domain to test this procedure in a test environment first.
 If you do, you won't be able to use the domain for your production environment.

 2. Add your [new .onmicrosoft.com domain using the Domains page in the M365 Admin Center](/microsoft-365/admin/setup/add-or-replace-your-onmicrosoftcom-domain#add-a-new-onmicrosoftcom-domain).
-     - Do not use the "Add domain" option directly present in the Domains page, since that does not create a .onmicrosoft.com domain.
+     - Don't use the "Add domain" option directly present in the Domains page, since that does not create a .onmicrosoft.com domain.
 Use the steps in the link above to correctly create one.
-     - Do not make this domain your fallback domain.
+     - Don't make this domain your fallback domain.

 3. Go back to the Domains page and check that the newly added .onmicrosoft.com domain appears in a 'Healthy' state.